rcpch/rcpch-audit-engine/documentation/docs/admin-users/how-to-add-banners.md

 You can then enter arbitrary HTML that will appear on the page.
 This can include hyperlinks, `strong` tags etc.

+**NB: banners may take up to 10 seconds to appear on the site once created or changed**

 The `disabled` flag is used to retain the banner definition but not display it on the page.
 This is helpful so we don't have to recreate the regular expressions each time.